-The general objective of this report is to identify how value has been recognized and measured in U.S. Accountable Care Organizations (ACOs), and how these lessons may best inform Ontario's Health Links' strategies.
+This report responds to an Applied Health Research Question (AHRQ) from the Ontario Ministry of Health and Long-Term Care (MOHLTC) Transformation Secretariat, with specific interest in the identification of value that Health Links add to the health system, such as avoided hospitalizations, reduced complications of care, improved quality of life, etc. In this report we identify how value has been recognized and measured in U.S. Accountable Care Organizations (ACOs) and how these lessons may inform Health Links' strategies.
 A working framework for assessing value in Health Links is proposed.